-- 1 tbsp true or ceylon cinnamon (or 1 tsp conventional cinnamon)
+- 1 tsp Ceylon cinnamon (or 1/4 tsp Cassia cinnamon)

 Throw everything in the blender and blend for about 1 minute or until smooth.
 This works best if everything is room temperature as the coconut oil will get kind of hard otherwise.

-If you do not have true cinnamon I would recommend only using 1 tsp of conventional cinnamon.
-True cinnamon has a much milder taste and is sweet tasting instead of spicy like its impersonator.
+If you do not have true cinnamon I would recommend only using 1/4 tsp of conventional cinnamon.
+True cinnamon has a much milder taste and is sweet tasting instead of spicy like conventional cinnamon.
 Here is an article outlining the differences between the two if you would like to read further about cinnamon.

 I hope you enjoyed this recipe, let me know in the comments what kind of modifications you came up with for this recipe as well!